pip-services/pip-services-docs/content/en/python/components/connect/_index.md

     Todo: Rewrite the description.

+    This package contains interfaces and classes used to define connection parameters

+---
+---

+**Important points**

-    Contains implementation of connection parameters, using various connection strings, which are stripped of all credentials.
+Contains implementation of connection parameters, using various connection strings,
+    which are stripped of all credentials.
 If we need to configure a service, the port, ip address, protocol, and other parameters – we use the ConnectionParams object, and relevant helper classes (like [[ConnectionResolver]]), for acquiring these parameters,